dandugula/resume/RESUME.md

 | [linkedin.com/in/dandugula](https://www.linkedin.com/in/dandugula/)

 ## About me
 Led transformation of monolithic telecom and network testing systems into scalable microservices architectures, driving over $1M revenue growth.
 Specialized in integrating C++, Golang, and Python across distributed teams to modernize legacy applications and enhance performance.
 Experienced in designing control plane features for optical networks and streamlining cross-application logging, delivering measurable improvements in scalability and maintainability.
+Over 15 years of professional software development experience.

 ## Skills